MAST-ULiege/TilmanLectures/1_FitGrowthData.md

 Objectives
 ----------

 This is an example of script, as should be produced during practical session of the lecture "Modélisation des écosystèmes et des cycles biogéochimiques" (Partim : Resource competition).
-It consist in calibrating the parameter of a simple growth function, in order to render observation of growth rates measured at different resource availability.
+It consists in calibrating the parameter of a simple growth function, in order to render observation of growth rates measured at different resource availability.
 (Those data have been created artificially and are located in a [text file](G1R1.txt) ).
 To do so we will exploit functions from "FME" library (Soetaert and Petzoldt 2010).
-The notions we are going to consider are pretty well explained in [this documentation](ftp://videolan.cs.pu.edu.tw/network/CRAN/web/packages/FME/vignettes/FME.pdf "Original FME paper").
+The notions we are going to consider are explained in [this documentation](ftp://videolan.cs.pu.edu.tw/network/CRAN/web/packages/FME/vignettes/FME.pdf "Original FME paper").

 To start, we simply load the FME library (which will automatically load the dependence libraries).